adolfintel/TDF/README.md

 Example:
 ```
-if isProcessRunning "explorer.exe"; then
+while ! isProcessRunning "APlagueTaleRequiem_x64.exe"; do
-    wineserver -k -w
+    sleep 0.5
-fi
+done
 ```

 ### Game collections (multiple games in one TDF instance)
 Ideally, you want to have one TDF instance for each game, which keeps them nicely isolated, but some game series like Mass Effect need to import the previous game's data or the game itself has expansions/mods that need to be started with different commands, and therefore need to be installed in the same TDF instance.
-This is where that `confs` folder comes in.
+This is where the `confs` folder comes in.

-Inside the `conf` folder, you can make as many `.conf` files as you need, one for each game/mod installed in the TDF instance.
+Inside the `confs` folder, you can make as many `.conf` files as you need, one for each game/mod installed in the TDF instance.
 These files follow the same syntax as the `vars.conf` file and each one contains the configuration necessary to launch one game.

-TDF will automatically detect the presence of files in the `conf` folder and show a menu with the list of games in alphabetical order.
+TDF will automatically detect the presence of files in the `confs` folder and show a menu with the list of games in alphabetical order.

 When using this mode, the `vars.conf` file will always be loaded first and its settings will apply to all games, then once the user has chosen one of the games, the specific `.conf` file will be loaded.
 If a variable or a callback function is defined both in `vars.conf` and in one of the `.conf` file, the latter wins because it's more specific.